Governance Codes and regulations

 CRD V

-Article 96 of the fifth Capital Requirements Directive (CRD V) requires financial institutions to explain on their website how they comply with the requirements of Articles 88 to and including 95 of CRD V. This requirement has been implemented in Dutch law by Article 134b of the Decree on prudential measures FMSA (Besluit prudentiële regels Wft) In the document it is set out how ABN AMRO complies with Article 134b of the Decree on prudential measures FMSA and Article 96 of CRD V.
+Article 96 of the Fifth Capital Requirements Directive (CRD V) requires financial institutions to explain on their website how they comply with Articles 88 to 95 of CRD V. In the Netherlands, this obligation is included in Article 134b of the Decree on prudential measures FMSA (Besluit prudentiële regels Wft).
+The document sets out how ABN AMRO complies with these Articles.